Lake Placid Photography Information

 If you love the outdoors and are a fan of winter sports, Lake Placid is the perfect destination.
 It was home to the 1980 Winter Olympics and is a popular spot for winter sports enthusiasts.
 You can visit during the winter when the snow-covered landscape provides a beautiful backdrop for your photography.
+We like the fall the best when the colors are bursting and the crowds are smaller.

 To get to Lake Placid, New York, take the Adirondack Northway (I-87) south from the Canadian border or west from Albany.
 From Saranac Lake, follow State Route 86 south for about 15 miles to reach the location.